salesforce/lobster-pot/README.md

 ## Origins

-It has been originally created by [Etienne Stalmans](https://github.com/staaldraad) and has been modularized and extended by the Platform Security Team.
+It has been originally created by [Etienne Stalmans](https://github.com/staaldraad) and has been modularized and extended by the PaaS Security Team.

 It is actively used in various Github organisations under the Salesforce Enterprise plan.